Pat Sanford Animal Welfare Grant

 Ms. Sanford’s accomplishments in the field of animal welfare are vast and her contributions helped Orange County become and remain one of the leading counties in the state and country for animal placement, recovery, and overall well-being.
 The grants awarded in her honor will support efforts that exemplify the same dedication and commitment to animal welfare in Orange County.

 Application & Deadlines

-The grant deadline for 2016 is November 7.
+The grant deadline for 2017 is December 1st.
 All applications must be received by this date to be qualified for the award.
-The maximum award for 2016 is $500 and will be chosen and announced by December 1, 2016.
+The maximum award for 2017 is $500 and will be chosen and announced in January 2018.

 Click here for a printable pdf of the application.
 It can be returned in one of the following ways:

 - via email to firstname.lastname@example.org with Subject Line: Pat Sanford Animal Welfare Grant; or

 - via snail mail to Orange County Animal Services, c/o Tenille Fox, 1601 Eubanks Road, Chapel Hill NC 27516